 - It’s possible to make homemade pizza dough without yeast.

 What is Yeast?

 Yeast is a living organism that needs food, heat, and moisture to convert sugar and starch into carbon dioxide and alcohol through fermentation.
 It’s the carbon dioxide that makes dough rise.
-There is brewer’s yeast which is a wet yeast used to make beer, but we are focusing on dry yeast or baker’s yeast.
+There is brewer’s yeast which is a wet yeast used to make beer, but we are not focusing on brewers yeast today, we’re focusing on dry yeast or baker’s yeast.